| || |

 example to acquire a new respectability."

+his mother.
 She turned out 12 dozen balls a day.

 George Sayers said he could remember his mother taking the round gutta-percha rods, 4 feet long, 1 1/2 inches in diameter, marking